 Any way you can make their life easier and bring a little positivity to it will be noted.

-Application forms are all about you, your business and your products; it’s how the organizers determine whether you’re a fit for their juried craft show or not.
+Application forms are all about you, your business, and your products; it’s how the organizers determine whether you’re a fit or not.
 But consider adding in what you can do for them.

-Do you have a popular blog you’d love to use to talk about the event?
+Do you have a popular blog on your site that you’d love to use to talk about the event?
 What about a huge following on Facebook?
 Or maybe the contests you run get a ton of interest, especially when you’re giving away tickets to an event.

 Of course, you don’t want to come across like you’re bribing them (i.e. “if you accept ME, I’ll do this for you”) but finding a way to subtly slip in that you love to do your part when it comes to spreading the word will come off as helpful, not coaxing.

 You may also be interested in:

 - What exactly is a Juried Craft Show? (& Why They’re Better)

 - 5 Mistakes that get your Craft Show Application Tossed

 Hey, I’m Erin 🙂 I write about small business and craft show techniques I’ve learned from being a small business owner for almost 2 decades, selling at dozens of craft shows, and earning a diploma in Visual Communication Design.
 I hope you find my advice helpful!